stevearrants/style/docs/avoidcomplexwords.md

 Use shorter words that aren't ambiguous
 ----------------------------------------------------
 Shorter words are often more accurate and less ambiguous.
-Writers sometimes use long, complex wordsas a way to distance themselves from the text or as a way of sounding authoritative.
+Writers sometimes use long, complex words as a way to distance themselves from the text or as a way of sounding authoritative.
 Unless certain words or phrases are required due to regulation or contract, use the shorter, simpler word or phrase.